pydio/cells/.github/ISSUE_TEMPLATE/bug-report.md

 ---

 Issue tracker is **ONLY** used for reporting qualified bugs.
-Please **always use [Pydio Forums](https://forum.pydio.com)** for supporting issues or feature requests.

-Typically any first-start install or config-related issues will be ignored and closed!
+Please **always use [Pydio Forums](https://forum.pydio.com)** for supporting issues or feature requests. _Any first-start install or config-related issue will be ignored and closed_!

 **Describe the bug**
 A clear and concise description of what the bug is.